jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/face7.jpg" style="border:none;width:45%;">
 </div>

 The iterative dynamic routing with capsules is just one showcase in demonstrating the routing-by-agreement.
 We expect more capsule models with advance routing methods will be introduced in coming years.
 In a second paper on capsules _Matrix capsules with EM routing_, a [likeliness, 4x4 pose matrix] matrix capsule is proposed (rather than a k-D vector capsule) with a new Expectation-maximization routing (EM routing).
 The pose matrices are designed to capture the viewpoint of the object.
-For example, the second row of the image represent the same object above with a different pose matrix (viewpoint).
+For example, the second row of the picture below represent the same object above with a different pose matrix (viewpoint).

 <div class="imgcap">
 <img src="/assets/capsule/data.png" style="border:none;width:50%">